ssobczak/logbook/_classes/maps_of_meaning/8_neurophysiology.md

 date: 2018-03-22
 ---

-# Maps of Meaning: Neuropsychology of Symbolic Representation
 [Youtube lecture](https://www.youtube.com/watch?v=Nb5cBkbQpGY)

 Our senses and perception is tuned to a particular scale.
 We operate in time of between 0.1 sec and 3 years, distance of touch-able (millimeters) to walk-able (10 km) etc. The same is true for cognitive categories - children will distinguish cat from a dog, but not two different species of a cat.
 Those are the basic categories.